Q. Does information on my tax forms get reported to the IRS?

 Q. What is a capital gain/loss?

-A: A Capital Gain/Loss (Personal) results when an individual sells mutual fund shares for a profit/loss and is the difference between an asset’s purchase price and selling price.
+A: A Capital Gain/Loss (Personal) results when an individual sells shares of a security, such as mutual fund shares, for a profit/loss and is the difference between an asset’s purchase price and selling price.
 A Capital Gain Distribution (Portfolio) results when a net profit is made by the mutual fund in buying and selling portfolio holdings during a given year.
 The IRS considers capital gains distributions from a mutual fund as a taxable activity, even if the shareholder reinvests the proceeds back in the fund.

 Q. Will my conversion from a Traditional IRS to a Roth IRA affect my tax return?